-WHAT IS THE DOG?
+WHAT IS THE DOG GENETICALLY?

-DOGS GENETICALLY DEFINED BY SPECIES
+HOW THE DOG IS DEFINED BY SPECIES

-Fred Lanting, All-Breeds/Sieger/Schutzhund
+Fred Lanting, All-Breeds/Sieger/Schutzhund, SAAB Member

 Many dictionaries inadequately define hybrids as being “individuals produced by breeding (crossing) different races, varieties, species, etc.” Disagreements arise when we do not agree (even temporarily) on the same definition.
 If you include wolves and domestic dogs in the same grouping because there is no hindrance to one fertilizing the other and resulting in equally-fertile offspring, then I cannot agree to call the result a hybrid.
 No more than Chinese and Caucasian children are hybrids.
 A better term for either might be “mixed” (we use the term “mixed-breed” in speaking of dogs, but usually “mixed heritage” re humans).